1919 Egyptian revolution: Events

 Shortly after the First World War armistice on 11 November was concluded on the Western Front in Europe, a delegation of Egyptian nationalist activists led by Saad Zaghlul made a request to High Commissioner Reginald Wingate to end the British Protectorate in Egypt and Sudan, and gain Egyptian representation at the planned peace conference in Paris.
 The delegation also included 'Ali Sha'rawi Pasha, Abd al-Aziz Fahmi Bey, Muhammad 'Ali Bey, 'Abd al-Latif al-Makabati Bey, Muhammad Mahmud Pasha, Sinut Hanna Bey, Hamd Pasha al-Basil, George Khayyat Bey, Mahmud Abu al-Nasr Bey, Mustafa al-Nahhas Bey and Dr. Hafiz 'Afifi Bey.
+There they hoped to push for full Egyptian independence.

 Meanwhile, a mass movement for the full independence of Egypt and Sudan was being organised at a grassroots level, using the tactics of civil disobedience.
 By then, Zaghlul and the Wafd Party enjoyed massive support among the Egyptian people.
 Wafdist emissaries went into towns and villages to collect signatures authorizing the movement's leaders to petition for the complete independence of the country.

-Seeing the popular support that the Wafd leaders enjoyed, and fearing social unrest, the British administration proceeded to arrest Zaghlul on 8 March 1919 and exiled him with two other movement leaders to Malta.
-In the course of widespread disturbances between 15 and 31 March, at least 800 people were killed, numerous villages were burnt down, large landed properties plundered and railways destroyed by angered Egyptian mobs.
+Since the beginning of the war, the British authorities had declared martial law in Egypt and still held considerable powers after the conflict's end.
+Seeing the popular support that the Wafd Party leaders enjoyed, and fearing social unrest, the British administration proceeded to arrest Zaghlul on 8 March 1919 and exiled him with two other party leaders to Malta.
+In the course of widespread disturbances which followed between 15 and 31 March, at least 800 people were killed, numerous villages were burnt down, large landed properties plundered and railways destroyed by angered Egyptian mobs.
 "The result [of the arrest] was revolution," according to noted professor of Egyptian history, James Jankowski.

 For several weeks until April, demonstrations and strikes across Egypt by students, elite, civil servants, merchants, peasants, workers, and religious leaders became such a daily occurrence that normal life was brought to a halt.
-This mass movement was characterised by the participation of both men and women, and by spanning the religious divide between Muslim and Christian Egyptians.
-The uprising in the Egyptian countryside was more violent, involving attacks on British military installations, civilian facilities and personnel.
-The Egyptian Expeditionary Force, the British army in the region, engaged in mass repression to restore order.
-The initial response to the revolution was by the Egyptian police force in Cairo, although control was handed off to Major-General H.D.Watson and his military forces in the city within a few days.
-By 25 July 1919, 800 Egyptians were dead, and 1,600 others were wounded.
+This mass movement was characterized by the participation of both men and women, and by spanning the religious divide between Muslim and Christian Egyptians.
+The uprising in the Egyptian countryside was more violent, involving attacks on British military installations, civilian facilities, and personnel.
+During this period, some Egyptian cities declared independence in rejection of the British occupation, such as Mit Ghamr.
+The Egyptian Expeditionary Force, a British imperial formation stationed in the region, engaged in mass repression to restore order.
+The initial response to the revolution was by the Egyptian police force in Cairo, although control was handed off to Major-General H. D. Watson and his military forces in the city within a few days.
+By 25 July 1919, 800 Egyptians were killed, and 1,600 others were wounded.
+Heavy-handed police suppression of the riots were often justified by claims that the police were only putting down Egyptian "rabble" who engaged not in genuine political protest but rather in shortsighted rioting and looting.
+This claim is not widely accepted by most modern scholars.